hphelion/documentation/compute.network-guide.md

 **Workarounds**

 **!!!
-Important: HP does not recommend mixing compute and OpenStack Networking API calls for network configuration.
-Using the OpenStack Networking API behind HP Cloud Networking demands a high level of expertise.**
+Important: HP does not recommend mixing compute and OpenStack Networking API calls for network configuration.**

 1. Compute can perform all floating IP operations.
 If those are the only operations you are going to perform, the   simplest workaround is to perform all floating IP manipulation through compute so it always reports the correct network configuration information for servers.